Netflix/vector/README.md

 $ gulp
 ```

-The default Gulp task has live reload enabled.

-To run it with Python's SimpleHTTPServer:
+You can also run Vector with Python's SimpleHTTPServer:

 ```
 $ cd vector/app